-The benefits of temporary bike paths have inspired a positive outlook towards the future of cycling as an alternative transport mode.
-As a result, people are more conscious of the importance of the city's transformation towards new bicycle infrastructure.
-As a result, there is a broader space in the public agenda to improve the cycling infrastructure, to establish new education programmes for cyclists and underrepresented groups, and to connect the bicycle path network with quality bike paths.
-The case of Bogotá has also served as an example for implementing bike paths in other cities in the world during the COVID-19 pandemic.
-Globally, governments have incentivised cycling as a low-cost, healthy, sustainable, equitable, and space-saving mode of transport that reduces the risk of COVID-19 transmission [6].
-By July 2020, at least 94 cities in 20 countries from the Americas, Europe, Asia, and Oceania had implemented or expanded bike paths to support social distancing and traffic safety [7].
-Thus, the fast provision of new bike infrastructure during the COVID-19 pandemic in a city, such as Bogotá, from a middleincome country, is a suitable policy to assess its safety and health potential impacts.
+The case of Bogotá has also served as an example for implementing bike paths in other cities around the world during the COVID-19 pandemic.
+Globally, governments have incentivised cycling as a low-cost, healthy, sustainable, equitable and space-saving mode of transport that reduces the risk of COVID-19 transmission [4].
+By July 2020, at least 94 cities in 20 countries from the Americas, Europe, Asia and Oceania had implemented or expanded bike paths to support social distancing and traffic safety [5].
+Thus, the fast provision of new bike infrastructure during the COVID-19 pandemic in a city like Bogotá, from a middleincome country, is a suitable policy to assess its safety and health potential impacts.

-- Within this context, the aims of the case study are to: - 2. describe the performance of Bogotá's bicycle transport system and the measures taken to manage the COVID-19 pandemic, integrating complex-systems modelling and data analytics (henceforth referred as to systems analytics)
+In this context, the aims of the case study are to:

+Describe the performance

+of Bogotá's bicycle transport

+system and the measures

+taken to manage the COVID-19

+pandemic, integrating complex systems modelling and data